Skip to content

 What is 301 Redirect?

-301 Redirect is a permanent server instruction that automatically sends visitors and search engines from an old webpage URL to a new one.
-It tells browsers and crawlers the original page has permanently moved, ensuring users land on the correct content while preserving most of the old page’s search ranking power.
+301 Redirect is a permanent server instruction that automatically sends visitors and search engines from an old web page URL to a new one.
+It tells browsers and search engines that the original page has moved permanently, transferring most of its ranking power.
+Or 'link equity,' to the new URL.
+This helps maintain website traffic and search rankings during site updates or domain changes.

 Reviewed by Anand Maheshwari